UAW deal with GM to end strike includes pay raises, but three plants would close

 It was not immediately clear whether the workers would end their strike at that point or stay on the picket lines while the voting occurs - a process that could last up to two weeks.

+GM shares were down 1.1% at $36.25 on Thursday afternoon, after a modest rally on Wednesday following the UAW’s announcement it had reached a tentative contract deal.

+On Wall Street, reaction to the proposed agreement has been muted.
+“We continue to believe that if this is ratified, it is a fairly solid outcome for GM,” RBC Capital Markets analyst Joseph Spak wrote in a note Thursday.
+“The financial implications of the deal don’t look too onerous.”

 The strike began on Sept.
 16, with UAW negotiators seeking higher pay for workers, greater job security, a bigger share of profit and protection of healthcare benefits.
-Other issues included the fate of plants GM has indicated it may close, and the use of temporary workers.
+Other issues included the fate of plants GM has indicated it may close, the use of lower-paid temporary workers and GM’s production of vehicles in Mexico.

-The strike cost GM an estimated $2 billion (1.6 billion pounds) according to analysts, hurt auto suppliers and played a role in U.S. manufacturing output falling more than expected in September.
+The strike cost GM an estimated $2 billion according to analysts, hurt auto suppliers and played a role in U.S. manufacturing output falling more than expected in September.

 The longest nationwide strike against a Detroit automaker since 1970 became a political event.
 Democratic presidential candidates joined UAW picket lines, eager to win union votes in Midwest swing states.
 For his part, U.S. President Donald Trump put pressure on GM Chief Executive Mary Barra before the strike to preserve jobs at a car plant in Lordstown, Ohio, that she had targeted for closure.